maxwo/webtag/README.md

 Webtag uses several technologies to process and store files :

 *   NodeJS (or ioJS) as the web server.
-Note that to ensure security, HTTPS is used, with client side certificate authentication;
+To ensure security, HTTPS is used, with client side certificate authentication;

 *   User and group-based notification based on Socket.IO.
 Every file modification is notified in real-time to the end-users;

 *   Fully RESTful, stateless interface, making load balancing between several instances of the webservers easier;

 *   RabbitMQ, to ensure communication between the different webserver instances,